Template Letters and Scripts

 - •Send a separate letter to each bank or building society.

-- •Most banks will release reasonable funeral costs from the account before probate is granted.
+- •Most banks will release reasonable funeral costs from the account before probate is granted, so do ask.

-- •If the account was jointly held, it usually passes automatically to the surviving account holder.
+- •If the account was held jointly, it usually passes automatically to the surviving account holder.

 Use this letter for gas, electricity, water, broadband, phone, or TV licence providers.